 What is a Power Plant Operator?

-Example of Power Plant Operator Job Control, operate, or maintain machinery to generate electric power.
+Power Plant Operator Definition Control, operate, or maintain machinery to generate electric power.
 Includes auxiliary equipment operators.

 - Adjust controls to generate specified electrical power or to regulate the flow of power between generating stations and substations.